Law modules: first year

-So where does first class marks, 2:1’s and 2:2’s come into it?
+So where do first-class marks, 2:1s, and 2:2s come into it?
 For each assignment, you’ll be marked out of 100.
-A mark of 50–59 is a 2:2, 60–69 is a 2:1 and 70 or above is a first.
+A mark of 50–59 is a 2:2, 60–69 is a 2:1, and 70 or above is a first.
 To pass a module you usually need to score 40.

 What law modules will I study in first year?

-Law, unlike courses such as history or English literature, has compulsory modules across all universities.
+LLB law, unlike courses such as history or English literature, has compulsory modules across all universities.
 These are: Constitutional/Administrative Law, Contract Law, Criminal Law, Equity & Trusts, EU Law, Land Law, Public Law and Tort Law.

-It’s unlikely that you’ll study all of these modules in first year.
+It’s unlikely that you’ll study all of these modules in your first year.
 A lot of universities, for example, will run modules on Constitutional and Administrative Law, Criminal Law and Contract Law in first year, with a couple of modules on legal skills and reasoning and how the law works in practice.